VCCT-PROG7312-2025-G1/ST10391174-MUNICIPALSERVICEAPP-PROG7312/README.md

 Database: In-memory + file storage (expandable to SQL Server)
 Authentication: Session-based admin login system

-🧩 How the Service Request Status Works
+How the Service Request Status Works

-User submits a service request (via the Report Issues form).
+User submits a service request via the Report Issues form.

 The system inserts the request into: